Confluent and reticulated papillomatosis

 - Lesions are usually symptomless but some patients may have mild pruritus (itching)

-The condition is more common in young women than in men (except in Japan where the reverse is true) and usually starts soon after puberty.
-The condition is chronic with exacerbations and remissions.
-In some cases, after spreading slowly for a few years, the lesions remain permanently unchanged and cause no symptoms.
+Confluent and reticulated papillomatosis is chronic with exacerbations and remissions.
+In some cases, after spreading slowly for a few years, the lesions remain permanently unchanged.

 What is the treatment for confluent and reticulated papillomatosis?

-CRP is a benign skin disorder that results in cosmetic disfigurement.
-As mentioned earlier it is a chronic disorder with exacerbations and remissions.
-Several therapies have been used in an attempt to clear the condition and prevent it from recurring.
+Confluent and reticulated papillomatosis is a benign skin disorder that results in cosmetic disfigurement.
+Several therapies have been used in an attempt to clear the condition and prevent it from recurring but response is inconsistent.
+Weight loss has been advocated in those that are overweight.

-- Minocycline clears CRP in most patients, for unknown reasons.
+- Minocycline — this appears to be the most effective treatment, for unknown reasons.

 Discontinuation of successful treatment may result in a recurrence of the condition.